jpfmon/Final_Project_SDA/README.md

 We also used some app templates from www.cleanuitemplate.com, adapting it to our needs.
 This is a CRM web app to manage relation with Influencers, according to the specific needs of the Influencer Marketing Manager.
 The program can perform all CRUD operations for "products", "countries", and "influencers".
+Included in this respository there's a short video demonstration of the web app